Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 **The determinative stars of the Twenty-eight Lunar Mansions were of particular importance, forming—together with the North Celestial Pole—the fundamental reference framework for the ancient Chinese equatorial coordinate system.**

-In ancient China, astronomers employed two key measurements to locate stars:

-- **Mansion Entry Degree** , defined as the difference in right ascension between the target object and the determinative star of its host lunar mansion, and
-- **Polar Distance Degree** , defined as the angular distance between the object and the North Celestial Pole.

 Below is *Xinyixiangfayao Star Map* from Su Song(苏颂, 1020-1101 AD).

 ![](illustrations/xyxfy.png)